The Parson's Tale: Character of the Parson

 A parson is a type of priest who holds a curate - a type of ecclesiastical benefice in which the holder is responsible for the care of souls, in this case the people of the parson's parish.
 Chaucer's Parson fulfils his role well.
 The General Prologue describes the Parson as, foremost, "a good man"; the implication is that, unlike other religious characters in the Tales, his vocation is subordinate to his character.
 He is poor in wealth, but rich in holiness.
 He is generous, and, rather than abandoning his benefice and heading to London, he has stayed in the countryside with his parishioners.
 At least according to the Narrator of the Tales, he is innocent of the common abuses of ecclesiastical office.
 This is in stark contrast to other contemporary portrayals of priests, such as Langland's Sloth.

 The Host suggests that the Parson might be a Lollard, a follower of a reformist religious movement that is now seen as "proto-Protestant" and which has been linked to many social conflicts in 14th- and 15th-century England.
 Following the Host's example, scholars have examined the "Parson's Tale" for hints of Lollardy, and suggested that Chaucer himself may have held Lollard sympathies.
 The Parson's own vocabulary, however, is orthodox in nature.
 His discussion of sin is, while in depth, theologically conventional; he presents sin as a dis-ordering of the divine rules by which "alle thynges been ordeyned and nombred".

 Scholars are divided on how much the "Parson's Tale" represents Chaucer's own beliefs, as opposed to imagined beliefs of the fictional character of the Parson.
 The Parson's portrait in the General Prologue "stresses his teaching by example rather than by precept"; unlike other characters, who use scripture for their own ends, the Parson is the only one who uses scripture for the exclusive purpose of benefiting his listeners' souls.
 His tale, accordingly, is somewhat drab, boring, and single-voiced.
 Because sin is the subversion of reason, the Parson avoids appealing to his listeners' emotions.
 Nevertheless, scholars have found some elements of Chaucerian style and rhetoric in the piece.
-Some have even taken the prim nature of the tale as a twist of Chaucerian irony.
+Some have even taken the tale's nature as a twist of Chaucerian irony.

 The General Prologue introduces the Plowman as the Parson's brother; however, the Plowman never delivers a tale.